-Dry Socket – Houston, TX
+Dry Socket Houston

-Prevention & Pain Relief Tips
+Prevention & Pain Relief Tips for Healing After Oral Surgery

 What Is Dry Socket?

-Technically known as alveolar osteitis, dry socket is a common complication of tooth extraction surgeries.
+Clinically known as alveolar osteitis, dry socket is a common complication of tooth extraction surgeries.
 While any tooth extraction can lead to dry socket, it is most common in lower jaw wisdom tooth extractions.
 After a tooth is removed, the surgical area should form a blood clot as the tooth extraction site heals.
 When the clot is disturbed, lost, or does not form, this can significantly impede the healing process and cause severe pain.
 When a clot is in place, the nerve and bone below the gum line are protected, but without the clot, the exposed nerve will be painful.
-Every person has a unique experience, and pain can range from mild discomfort to severe pain.
-While the pain associated with dry socket is serious for many patients, the more significant concern from a medical standpoint may be the delay in healing.
-The blood clot brings the necessary nutrients to the extraction site to promote healing.
-If the blood clot never forms or is dislodge early in the healing process, we will likely recommend placement of a dressing that mimics the lost blood clot, promotes faster healing, and relieves discomfort.

 Causes & Risk Factors for Dry Socket